carl2087/life-sort-task-app/README.md

 ### Project would not deploy to Heroku at beginning of project.

-I was receiving an error that was only showing in the Heroku build logs and not the local DEV enviroment which was Module build failed (from ./node_modules/babel-loader/lib/index.js).
+I was receiving an error that was only showing in the Heroku build logs and not the local DEV environment which was Module build failed (from ./node_modules/babel-loader/lib/index.js).
 To fix the issues I moved the "@babel/plugin-proposal-private-property-in-object": "^7.21.11" to the dependencies list in package.json.

 ### During manual testing could not always see the error feedback